Why Global Hubs?

 The UNC Gillings School of Global Public Health, in collaboration with UNC Global Projects Zambia and UNC Institute for Global Health and Infectious Diseases, is significantly expanding its impact in Zambia.
 Through the Zambia Hub, we aim to enhance global learning and increase the School’s influence within the country.

 Since 2019, we have actively engaged 20 students in the Zambia Hub.
-This summer, two students are participating in the Piloting Integration, Knowledge, and Acceptability of Baby Ultrasounds (PIKABU) Study.
-They will be sharing their experiences through blog posts from Lusaka.
-Stay tuned for their insightful reflections!
+This summer, two students worked with the Piloting Integration, Knowledge, and Acceptability of Baby Ultrasounds (PIKABU) Study team.
+Read about their experiences in the Gillings Around the Globe Blog:

 • Fetal Age and Machine Learning Initiative (FAMLI): This study aims to develop a robust, affordable ultrasound device that can be deployed in limited-resource settings with minimal operator expertise.